mParticle/docs/src/pages/integrations/facebook/audience/index.md

 ## User Identity Mapping

-Depending on the Configuration Settings that you select [see Connection Settings](#connection-settings), Facebook will use one or more of the following IDs to match users:
+Depending on the Connection Settings that you select [see Connection Settings](#connection-settings), Facebook will use one or more of the following IDs to match users:

 * Email address
 * Facebook ID
 * Device IDs (IDFA for Apple OS, Google Ad ID for Android)
-* Phone numbers
+* Phone numbers (derived from both identity values and the `$Mobile` user attribute)

+If `Enable Multi-Key Audience` and `Match on User Attributes` are both enabled, Facebook will also match on the following fields for the multi-key audience:

+* First Name
+* Last Name
+* First Initial
+* City
+* State
+* Zipcode
+* Country
+* Gender

-In accordance with Facebook's requirements, all Email, Device ID, and Phone values are forwarded as SHA256 hashes.
+In accordance with Facebook's requirements, all identifiers except for Facebook ID are forwarded as SHA256 hashes.

 ## Value-Based Audiences